jwodder/apachelogs/SPEC.md

 - Default to returning bytes but let the user specify an encoding and error handler (but where?)
+    - Or should all input be decoded as Latin-1 by default?

 - `parse` functions should ignore trailing newlines